SLUCHABLUB/tilia-firefox-chrome/readme.md

 изз - starting working on a similar project in the glazewm discord, prompted me to get started on the work.

+# License

+All changes from the [upstream repository](https://github.com/adriankarlen/textfox) are licensed according to the `LICENSE.txt` file.
+All code inherited from the upstream repository are LICENSED separately (see upstream or git history for said license).